Going abroad can be nerve-wracking and frightening, but most of all worth it.

 If there is any travel abroad information that you can take from reading this: take that first step and travel abroad!

 Sometimes it’s hard to go against everyone and everything else around you, but don’t stop chasing your dreams of traveling or teaching abroad just because it isn’t the norm.
-Do put your life on hold because life is just too short.
+Do not put your life on hold because life is just too short.